UstadMobile/UstadMobile/test-end-to-end/test-descriptions/001_005_content_download_will_stop_when_wifi_stop_then_resume_when_WiFi_is_resumed _test_description.md

 13. Click on "Library"
 14. Click on the content to select it.
 15. Click the "Download" button.
-16. After download the "Remove" button will be visible.
+16. Switch off the wifi/data on the device.
-17. Click the "Remove" button.
+17. Verify the downloading got paused.
-18. The download button will be visible again.
+18. Reconnect the wifi/data on the device.
-19. Click on the "Download" button.
+19. Verify the downloading got resumed.
-20. Click on the "Open" button.
+20. Once "Remove" button is visible, Click on the "Open" button.
 21. Verify the content appears as expected.